stefanoviel/SOAR-IL/README.md

 ## Experiments

-All experiments are run with scripts from the `scripts` folder:
+All experiments are run with scripts from the `scripts` folder and  be run from the root folder:

 ### Grid Search Scripts for SOAR
 - `grid_search_clip_f_irl.sh`: Grid search over clipping values for f-IRL (1 Q-network) and f-IRL+SOAR (4 Q-networks)